entur/terraform-azure-sql/modules/postgresql-flex/README.md

 The application container can communicate directly with the server instance using TLS, and it does not require a sidecar.

 ### Connecting from a local machine
-Public network access is denied by default, meaning the only way to connect to the database is through the private endpoint.
+Public network access is denied, meaning the only way to connect to the database is through the private endpoint.

 For instructions on how to connect securely from a local machine, please see internal Entur instructions.